 Welcome, welcome to Caraval―Stephanie Garber’s sweeping tale of two sisters who escape their ruthless father when they enter the dangerous intrigue of a legendary game.

 Scarlett has never left the tiny island where she and her beloved sister, Tella, live with their powerful, and cruel, father.
 Now Scarlett’s father has arranged a marriage for her, and Scarlett thinks her dreams of seeing Caraval, the far-away, once-a-year performance where the audience participates in the show, are over.

 But this year, Scarlett’s long-dreamt of invitation finally arrives.
 With the help of a mysterious sailor, Tella whisks Scarlett away to the show.
 Only, as soon as they arrive, Tella is kidnapped by Caraval’s mastermind organizer, Legend.
 It turns out that this season’s Caraval revolves around Tella, and whoever finds her first is the winner.

 Scarlett has been told that everything that happens during Caraval is only an elaborate performance.
 But she nevertheless becomes enmeshed in a game of love, heartbreak, and magic with the other players in the game.
 And whether Caraval is real or not, she must find Tella before the five nights of the game are over, a dangerous domino effect of consequences is set off, and her sister disappears forever.

-For this event, Stephanie was joined by Joelle Charbonneau, bestselling author of The Testing.
+For this February 11th event at Anderson’s Bookshop in Naperville, IL, Stephanie was joined by Joelle Charbonneau, bestselling author of The Testing.
 Both Stephanie and Joelle were so charismatic, sweet, and humble, and it was so much fun listening to them talk about Caraval and writing.
 I love that both of them came from non-writing backgrounds, and I related to a lot of what they were saying!